kserbouty/archive-sandbox/README.md

 ## Introduction

-Built-in PHP functions returned on plain HTML, for learning purpose.
+Built-in PHP functions returned on plain HTML to test algorithms and data structures.

 ### Resources